chetnashah/webconcepts/Meteor.md

 Helps us enable transparent reactive programming.
 Think of it as a live query that has subscribed to a reactive data source.
 When you call a function that supports reactive updates (such as a database query), it automatically saves the current Computation object, if any (representing, for example, the current template being rendered).
-Later, when the data changes, the function can “invalidate” the Computation, causing it to rerun/autorun
+Later, when the data changes, the function can “invalidate” the Computation, causing it to rerun/autorun.

+It is an independent library of its own also and it is bundled with meteor for convinience.

 #### Tracker.computation